 Back in 2010, I had just come on staff at the Summit, and I prayed something absolutely foolish.
 I prayed that God would teach me to walk more closely to him by showing me what it meant to suffer well.

 In many ways, I wish I had never prayed that prayer.
 And I would never tell someone else to do that.
 Because the next year was the hardest year of my life.
 A close friend died of leukemia.
 My wife and I lost our daughter.
 For months, we were in the hospital more often than we were in our own home.

 I hated that season.
 And it took me years to even talk about it.
 But God walked with me in that time.
 And I learned what Paul says here, that affliction produces endurance, endurance produces character, and character produces hope.
 It’s the most beautiful, most painful lesson I’ve ever learned.

 Suffering in the believer’s life is like the cold that triggers your heater to come on.
 When the temperature in your house drops, your heater turns on, and all this wonderful warm air starts pouring out of the vents.
 The cold temperature didn’t create the warm air, of course—your heater does that—but the cold temperature caused the heater to kick on.

-That’s how our faith works.
+That’s how Christians and affliction works.
 Suffering makes our faith kick on and pours new experiences of trust and confidence—and yes, even joy—into the cold environment of suffering.